 That means they’re transmitted from animals to humans.
 These viruses may circulate in animals, and under the right conditions, they can jump to humans and cause outbreaks.
 For example, the current outbreak is believed to have originated in bats.

 Once coronaviruses have jumped to humans, human-to-human transmission is sometimes possible, depending on the strain.
 This is obviously the case with SARS, MERS, and the current coronavirus outbreak.
-While the majority of infected persons during January 2020 were people who lived in or traveled to Wuhan, China, some cases of human-to-human transmission was reported, including in the United States.
+While the majority of infected persons during January 2020 were people who lived in or traveled to Wuhan, China, many countries are now experiencing "communitry spread," meaning human-to-human transmission without exposure to a confirmed case.

 4. The most recent coronavirus outbreak is dubbed “COVID-19”